ExchangeUnion/docs/XU-TechnicalPaper.md

 ![Screenshot](images/Full%20Mesh%20vs.%20Partial%20Mesh.png "XUD DOB Full Mesh vs. Payment Channel Partial Mesh")

 Obviously, direct socket connections between peers to exchange order book information can't scale infinitely.
 We are targeting to establish a relay network of 'super nodes' in a later phase.
 Individuals running XUD can choose to receive & forward order book information from these super nodes.
-To become a super node, it has to provide a faster connection between two specific peers as a base requirement.
+To become a super node, one has to provide a faster connection between two specific peers as a base requirement.
 This can be achieved for example through a strategic location on a fiber connection, where peers wouldn't have direct access to and help to further scale and speed-up order book information exchange.
 [Efficient congestion control mechanisms](https://github.com/google/bbr) to further optimize latency are currently being evaluated.

 2. Single point of execution